giellalt/dict-sme-nob/src_fad2merge/00_readme.txt

 dir with reverted fad data from nob2sme to sme2nob to be merged with the regular data set

+Codes for unification comments

+m = merge this entry!
+y = unify the mg
+n = do not unify

 Tasks:
  - Lene: manual check of the data in check_fad-vs-sna